-Alisha Marchand Nurse-midwifery MSN 2018 Alisha Marchand comes from a self-described underserved and lowincome background, and it motivated her to increase the quantity and quality of care for people in similar situations.
+Alisha Marchand Nurse-midwifery MSN 2018

+Alisha Marchand comes from a self-described underserved and lowincome background, and it motivated her to increase the quantity and quality of care for people in similar situations.
 She's focused on bringing respect and first-rate, evidence-based care to women and their families.
 The mother of four also has an interest in helping women who may be struggling with their health and sobriety.

+THE INFRASTRUCTURE AN EDUCATION FOR YOU

+"I wanted a strong program that was connected to a really good children's hospital."
 Christina Collazo Acute and Primary Care Pediatric Nurse Practitioner Student DNP Student Christina Collazo is pursuing her DNP while on active duty in the Navy.
 She'll be one of only a handful of Navy nurses with a dual acute and primary pediatric primary care specialty.
-She selected UMSN because of its robust partnership with Michigan Medicine, one of the country's top hospital systems, and the related opportunities for hands-on clinical education.
+She selected U-M School of Nursing because of its robust partnership with Michigan Medicine, one of the country's top hospital systems, and the related opportunities for hands-on clinical education.

-a role in the healing process."
+role in the healing process."

-Laura Sinko
+Laura Sinko Ph.D.

-Ph.D.
 Alumna

 Laura Sinko, a Ph.D. and Hillman Scholar alumna, wants to help sexual assault survivors heal beyond their physical injuries.
 Sinko says that while the experiences of childhood trauma and campus sexual assaults may appear very different, her work is joined by a focus on customized healing.
 Much of Sinko's work is in collaboration with U-M assistant professor Denise Saint Arnault, Ph.D.

 APPLY

-UMSN seeks to create a class of academically excellent, culturally diverse students who show a genuine, demonstrated interest in contributing to the changing world of health care.
+U-M School of Nursing seeks to create a class of academically excellent, culturally diverse students who show a genuine, demonstrated interest in contributing to the changing world of health care.

-The first step on your journey is to complete an application through $\ensuremath{\textbf{NursingCAS.org.}}$
+The first step on your journey is to complete an application through NursingCAS.org.

 The application opens in late summer each year.
 All programs start in the fall term of the following year.
 The Leadership, Analytics and Innovation specialty also offers a winter term start.

 The Recruiting & Admissions team is ready to help you during all steps of the application process.
-Contact us by phone at (734) 763-5985 or email UMSN-GradAdmissions@med.umich.edu.
+Contact us by phone at (734) 763-5985 or email UMSN-GradAdmissions@med. umich.edu.

 We encourage you to visit nursing.umich.edu/visit to learn more about our information sessions, campus tours, program details and student life.

-For more information on Ph.D. applications, visit nursing.umich.edu/apply-phd.
+For more information on Ph.D. applications, visit nursing.umich.edu/academics/phd.

 Required Application Materials

 □ NursingCAS application

 □ Three letters of recommendation

-Personal statement
+□ Personal statement

 🗆 Resume

 □ Official postsecondary transcripts